Last Updated on February 16, 2021 by Admin

 Despite low temperatures and snow, the streets, all decorated and full of lights, along with Christmas shop windows, make the atmosphere in the city warm and welcoming.
 Several shows and entertainment activities take place from the beginning of December up to the 6th January, the day of the Befana.
 About a hundred Christmas stands are located in the main squares and behind the Duomo.

 Florence changes face thanks to the decorations and the lights animating its streets.
-A not-to-be missed event is Florence Noël: Florence’s Christmas market, particularly indicated for families.
+A not-to-be missed event is Florence Noël: Florence’s Christmas market, particularly indicated for families (at Leopolda station).
 Moreover, concerts, shows and activities for children are organized in the streets and typical cakes and sweets can be tasted.

 Perhaps thanks to the presence of the Vatican, here Christmas is characterized by special celebrations and a distinctively religious atmosphere.
-Among its special events, Rome presents the Mostra dei 100 presepi , exhibition of 100 Nativity scenes, from the 26th of November to the 10th of January that can be visited at the Sale del Bramante in Piazza del Popolo.
+Among its special events, Rome presents the Mostra dei 100 presepi , exhibition of more 100 Nativity scenes, from the 7th of December to the 12th of January that can be visited in Via dell’Ospedale, near the Vatican.
 And of course, Rome is home to the quintessential Italian Christmas market, that of Piazza Navona.

 Naples is considered the birthplace of Presepe.
 Neapolitan Christmas’ traditions are well known around the world and bring each year many tourists to the city.
 Although the charm of Christmas with its scents and magic is palpable everywhere, San Gregorio Armeno is the real place to be, especially if you want to find that perfect presepe statuette to make it truly unique.